 - 1.2.
 Individuals who declare /have offences/incidents which fall into the 'Low Risk' category should be deemed suitable and normally be accepted without interview.
+Once applicants have been confirmed as suitable the Professional Issues Team will notify the Admissions Department to proceed in making an offer.
 No direct correspondence with applicants is necessary in this scenario.
-For sports students the Student Policy, Casework and Compliance team confirm to the Student Support Team that they are cleared for placement and the decision is confirmed in writing to the student and provided to them on the return of their DBS certificate - 1.3.
+For sports students the Professional Issues Team confirm to the Student Support Team that they are cleared for placement and the decision is confirmed in writing to the student and provided to them on the return of their DBS certificate - 1.3.
 Individuals who declare or have offences/incidents which clearly fall into the 'High Risk' and are listed on the 'Autobar' list (Appendix 2) would normally be considered by the relevant Panel / Group but unless there were queries or significant mitigation presented would not be invited for interview.
-In such cases, the Student Policy, Casework and Compliance team would notify the Admissions Department to reject in the case of an applicant.
+In such cases, the Professional Issues Team would notify the Admissions Department to reject in the case of an applicant.
 If the individual is already enrolled on a course then the matter would be referred to the Fitness to Practise procedures for health and social care students or to the Student Disciplinary procedures for sports students.
-This decision is communicated in writing to the applicant/student by the Student Policy, Casework and Compliance team.
+This decision is communicated in writing to the applicant/student by the Professional Issues Team.
 They are however invited to discuss the reasons for rejection or escalation to other procedures further with representatives from the relevant Panel / Group so as to understand the likely impact of their offence/incident or work history on future applications or opportunities. - 1.4.
 All categories of declarations / disclosures will be reported to the relevant Panel / Group for sign off so that a complete record can be maintained.
 The relevant Panel / Group can ask that an individual attend a Suitability meeting if they deem it necessary regardless of where the conviction would fall within the categories. - 1.5.
 All 'Medium Risk' declarations / disclosures would be presented to the relevant Panel / Group, which would nominate an Adjudicator to conduct a Suitability Meeting to discuss the information further with the individual. - 1.6.
 The categories in the Risk Assessment Tool are used to enable a more consistent and efficient use of the assessment process.
 In this way an individual who has declared or has a historic minor offence /incident on record may not need to attend an Applicant Professional Suitability Meeting enabling resources to be focused on more complex cases.
 Equally, some individuals who have committed serious offences/incidents may justify rejection without detailed consideration because their offences/incidents are specified in relevant regulatory guidance as indicating an unacceptable risk to safeguarding.